 FACTS hosts workshops for law enforcement officers and forensic anthropology students in the recovery and documentation of human remains, laboratory methods in forensic anthropology and distinguishing human from nonhuman remains.
 For a complete list and dates of our upcoming training events, click the “Workshops” tab.

 TOURS AND TALKS

-FACTS strives to provide education opportunities for professionals, students, and the general public.
+FACTS strives to provide educational opportunities for professionals, students, and the general public.
 We provide lectures about forensic anthropology and tours of the Grady Early Forensic Anthropology Laboratory to schools, colleges, museums, and others interested in forensic anthropology.
-Unfortunately, the Forensic Anthropology Research Facility is a closed research facility, and as such there are no tours or visits allowed.
-Due to the sensitivity of ongoing research and the privacy concerns of body donors and their families, we do not allow access to the Forensic Anthropology Research Facility to anyone other than faculty, enrolled Texas State forensic anthropology graduate students, approved forensic anthropology researchers, or authorized law enforcement personnel during the course of training exercises.
-To schedule a lecture about forensic anthropology or a tour of the GEFARL, please contact us at FACTS@txstate.edu or 512-245-1900.
+The Forensic Anthropology Research Facility is a closed research area, and as such ther are no tours or visits allowed.
+Due to the sensitivity of ongoing resarch and the privacy concerns of body donors and thier families, we do not allow access to the Forensic Anthropology Research Facility to anyone other than faculty, enrolled Texas State University anthropology graduate students, approved forensic science resarchers, and authorized law enforcement personnel during the course of training exercises.
+To schedule a lecture about forensic anthropology or to tour the laboratory, please contact us at FACTS@txstate.edu or 512-245-1900.